Diamante-Smith/osticket-prereqs/README.md

 - For Topic type in "Business Critical Outage" -> Status select Active -> Type press "Public"

-- For parent topic select "Report a Problem"
+- For parent topic select "Report a Problem" -> Click on "Add Topic"

 <br>